JosephLeedy/magento2-module-custom-fees/README.md

 Sales > Sales > Checkout Totals Sort Order`.
 All settings for this extension can be configured in the Global (Default), Website or Store scope.

+Report aggregation can be configured at `Stores > Settings > Configuration > General > Reports > Custom Order Fees Report`.

 #### Importing Custom Fees

 The Custom Fees configuration page allows fees to imported from a CSV